|Ordered||9 Oct 1939|

-After reporting the position of convoy ONS-122 in the late evening of 23 August, the boat was located by HF/DF and hunted by HNoMS Potentilla and HMS Viscount.
+After reporting the position of convoy ONS 122 in the late evening of 23 August, the boat was located by HF/DF and hunted by HNoMS Potentilla and HMS Viscount.
 At 00.15 hours on 24 August, corvette HNoMS Potentilla picked up U-705 on radar and forced her to dive with AA gunfire after illuminating the area with star shells.
-She then dropped four depth charges, followed by five from HMS Viscount and then another ten from HNoMS Potentilla dropped over two runs.
-After an hour of this, both escorts located U-135 on radar and forced her to dive in the same area.
-Over the next two hours both U-boats were attacked with 57 depth charges, the final attack being made by HMS Viscount with a new weapon, Hedgehog.
-U-705 was left damaged with her stern tube out of action.
+She then dropped four depth charges, which were followed by five from HMS Viscount and ten from HNoMS Potentilla, dropped over two runs.
+After an hour of this, both escorts located U-135 on radar in the same area and forced her to dive.
+Over the next two hours 57 depth charges were dropped on both U-boats, the final attack being made by HMS Viscount using a new weapon, the Hedgehog launcher.
+U-705 was damaged and with her stern tube out of action.
 (Sources: ADM reports, KTB U-705)

 25 Aug 1942

-At 05.24 hrs HMS Viscount sighted a surfaced U-boat following convoy ONS-122 in fog, observed it to dive at once and then attacked twice with five depth charges until contact was lost at 05.53 hrs.
-The destroyer carried out a box search and obtained a radar contact at 06.09 hours, sighted a U-boat two minutes later, and assumed it was the same one.
+At 05.24 hrs HMS Viscount sighted a surfaced U-boat following convoy ONS 122 in fog, which dived immediately.
+Five depth charges were launched over two runs until contact was lost at 05.53 hrs.
+A box search was then carried out, which produced a radar contact at 06.09 hrs, a U-boat being sighted two minutes later, which was assumed to be the same one.
 It was in fact U-176, while the first was probably U-705.
 (Sources: ADM reports)

 2 recorded attacks on this boat.